Saburō Sakai: Recovery and return

-Back to civilian life
+Post-war civilian life

 After the war, Sakai retired from the Navy.
 He became a Buddhist acolyte and vowed never again to kill anything that lived, even a mosquito.

 Likewise, although Japan had been defeated in the Second World War with great loss of life, Sakai serenely accepted that outcome: "Had I been ordered to bomb Seattle or Los Angeles in order to end the war, I wouldn't have hesitated.
 So I perfectly understand why the Americans bombed Nagasaki and Hiroshima."

 Times were difficult for Sakai.
 He had trouble finding a job, and Hatsuyo died in 1947.
 He remarried in 1952 and started a printing shop.

 Sakai sent his daughter to college in the United States "to learn English and democracy."